Estimated reading time: 7 minutes

 Armed Forces Veterans often take the wrong path; they lead by example.

 ‘Many of them had the tenacity of spirit to get by; others got through by sheer desperation and frustration.
-Thankfully, many Veterans of the Armed Forces found the support they needed; others were not so lucky.
+Thankfully, many Veterans of the Armed Forces found their needed support; others were not so lucky.
 Their frustrations: compounded by demons caught from Armed Forces life, led to significant mental health problems.
 Sadly, many Veterans have PTSD; often, they feel there was support available to them.
 They needed a helping hand from knowledgeable others and fell.

 Armed Forces Veterans needed mentors to guide them.
 Subsequently, once received, the comfort it brings means they have immense empathy for many young people who face similar barriers and challenges.
 They understand how it feels to be vulnerable.
 They also know they can be strong and positive mentors to guide young people.
 More importantly, they understand and know if they can prevent just one young person from falling or venturing down the wrong path, they have achieved their purpose.